dortania/GPU-Buyers-Guide/README.md

 * [Gigabyte RX Vega 56/64 Gaming](https://www.gigabyte.com/Graphics-Card/GV-RXVEGA64GAMING-OC-8GD#kf)
 * [MSI Airboost Vega 56/64](https://www.msi.com/Graphics-card/Radeon-RX-Vega-64-Air-Boost-8G-OC)
 * [Radeon VII](https://www.amd.com/en/products/graphics/amd-radeon-vii)

-# Hey I'm lazy, just tell me what to buy

-So you just want a GPU recommendation?
-Well honestly in the current situation the only cards we'd recommend would be from AMD that are either Polaris(Rx 4xx, 5xx) or newer as GCN 3 and older can loose support at any time and the same applies for Kepler.
-Here are the cards we recommend and do remember that reference cards are generally the safest solution **(AVOID XFX AT ALL COSTS)**:

-* RX 460/560
-* RX 470/570
-* RX 590

 Hopefully this little guide helps you, if you have anything else you'd like to add feel free to mention and I'll look into it